Joining Year 7

 - What happens if my child is late to school or lessons*?

-A negative comment is issued and a text may be sent home.
-Lateness to school will result in a break time detention and sanctions may escalate if lateness is repeated.
-If punctuality becomes a concern you will be invited into school to meet with Mrs Clegg and/or the Attendance Team to discuss further support for your child.
+An AA comment is issued if your child is late to lesson.
+Two AA's in a week will result in a detention.
+If your child receives a same day detention, a text message will be sent home to advise you of this.
+If your child is late to school, they will receive a break detention where staff will explore the barriers to their punctuality.
+Sanctions may escalate if lateness is repeated.
+If punctuality becomes a concern you will be invited into school to meet with Mrs Clegg, the Year 7 Year Manager, and/or the Attendance Team to discuss further support for your child.

 *With no permitted reason

 - Who do I contact if I have a concern about my child?

 You can add a note to your child’s planner to request a call from a member of staff.
 You can contact your child’s Form Tutor in the first instance via communication through the planner.
 For more urgent issues contact Mrs Clegg via the academy number- 0113 284 4260.

 Homework is an essential part of ensuring that the learning from the classroom is embedded at home.
 History tells us that those students that engage in completing homework go on to be more successful in their final exams than those that do not.
 If you do not complete homework a comment will be issued in the Student Planner, and a text maybe sent home.
 If homework comments accumulate a detention will be issued.

 - Why are stamps issued and collected in planners?